jeffgillan/Drone-mapping-class/docs/flight_mission_planning.md

 ## Aerial Imagery Scale
 In traditional aerial photography, **scale** was defined as _the ratio of the distance between two points on an image to the actual distance between the same two points on the ground_.
 Scale was generally reported as _1:25,000_ or similar.
-So if I had a printed aerial photograph and measured the distance between two objects to be 0.25 inches and the scale was 1:25,000, the real world distance between the objects would be 6250 inches or 520.8 feet.
+So if I had a printed aerial photograph and measured the distance between two objects to be 0.25 inches and the scale was 1:25,000, the real world distance between the objects would be 6250 inches (0.25 x 25,000) or 520.8 feet.
 <br/>
 <br/>
 However, with the advent of fully digital aerial photography workflows and the computer screen being the primary tool for viewing imagery, the traditional concept of reporting scale is less useful.